To provide feedback or subscribe to our newsletter (no charge) click tom@tomingraminc.com and enter SUBSCRIBE

 Precedents show that speculation, big losses, big consolidation, commoditization with low margins will come.

-Some winners will emerge with barriers to competition due to a narrow focus on extreme high value for customers
+Some winners will emerge with barriers to competition due to a narrow focus on solving big problems for customers

 Social Networking, Non Mass-Media Impact on Sales